return42/sphkerneldoc/linux_src_doc/drivers/scsi/ufs/ufshcd_c.rst

 Description
 -----------

-Returns 1 if device present, 0 if no device detected
+Returns true if device present, false if no device detected

 .. _`ufshcd_get_tr_ocs`: